 How Strain is Calculated

-Strain is calculated by the duration of time you spend in each of your personal max heart rate zones, established from your max heart rate.
-Each percentile has a different weight to how much Strain will increase.
-The more elevated your heart rate, and for longer duration, the higher your Strain.
-For example, if you walked casually throughout the day, your Strain score would probably stay low, because even though you were active, your heart rate (and therefore cardiovascular load) did not elevate.
+Strain is calculated by the duration of time you spend in each of your personal heart rate zones, established from your max heart rate.
+Each heart rate percentile range has a different weight to how much Strain will increase.
+For example: if you walked casually throughout the day, your Strain score would most likely remain low; because despite being active, your heart rate (including cardiovascular load) did not elevate.

 Strain starts to build when you go to sleep and each successive score requires more effort to achieve.
-This means that you could wake up with a Strain score anywhere from 0 - 4 upon waking, and this is perfectly normal.
+This means that you could wake up with a Strain score anywhere from 0 - 4 upon waking; this is perfectly normal.

-Day Strain is very useful in determining what non-exercise activities are contributing the most to your accumulated Strain.
-This can help you better plan your days leading up to a competition, or can help identify activities during your day that may be contributing to elevated Strain.
-In addition, Day Strain takes into account Activities you may not consider to be “workouts”, such as your daily commute.
+Day Strain is useful in determining what non-exercise activities are contributing the most to your accumulated Strain.
+This can help you optimize planning your days leading up to a competition or help you identify daily activities that may be contributing to elevated Strain.
+In addition, Day Strain takes into account Activities you may not consider to be workouts, such as your daily commute.

-To learn more about Strain listen to Podcast No. 26: Understanding Strain
+To learn more about Strain, check out our WHOOP Podcast No. 26: Understanding Strain.